Islamic revival: Political aspects

 Politically, Islamic resurgence runs the gamut from Islamist regimes in Iran, Sudan, and Taliban Afghanistan.
 Other regimes, such as countries in the Persian Gulf region, and the secular countries of Iraq, Egypt, Libya, and Pakistan, while not a product of the resurgence, have made some concessions to its growing popularity.

 In reaction to Islamist opposition during the 1980s, even avowedly secular Muslim states "endeavoured to promote a brand of conservative Islam and to organise an `official Islam`".
 Official radio stations and journals opened up to fundamentalist preaching.

 In 1971, the constitution of Egypt was made to specify (in article 2) that the sharia was "the main source of legislation".
 In 1991, the Egyptian Security Court condemned the writer Ala'a Hamid to eight years in prison for blasphemy.
 By the mid 1990s, the official Islamic journal in Egypt – Al-Liwa al-Islami – had a higher circulation than Al-Ahram.
 The number of "teaching institutes dependent" on Al-Azhar University in Egypt increased "from 1985 in 1986–7 to 4314 in 1995–6".

 In Pakistan, a bill to make sharia the exclusive source of law of the state was introduced after General Zia's coup in 1977, and finally passed in 1993 under Nawaz Sharif's government.
 The number of registered madrassas rose from 137 in 1947 to 3906 in 1995.
+The Hudud Ordinances were passed in 1979.

 In Sudan, the sharia penal code was proclaimed in 1983.
 South Yemen (formerly the People's Democratic Republic of Yemen) made polygamy legal with a new Family Code in 1992.

 In Algeria, the leftist secularist FLN government made Friday an official holy day in 1976.
 The family law of 1984 "re-introduced some sharia elements" such as Quranic dissymmetry between men and women, and the official policy of Arabisation led to a de facto Islamisation of education.

 In secular Turkey, religious teaching in schools was made compulsory in 1983.
 Religious graduates of İmam Hatip secondary schools were given right of access to the universities and allowed to apply for civil service positions, introducing it to religious-minded people.

 Even the Marxist government of Afghanistan, before it was overthrown, introduced religious programs on television in 1986, and declared Islam to be the state religion in 1987.

 In Morocco, at the end of the 1990s, more doctorates were written in religious sciences than in social sciences and literature.
 In Saudi Arabia, the absolute majority of doctorates were in religious sciences.